 There are many reasons for learning Italian, whether it’s because Italian is the language of your grandparents, of opera, of historic culture or the language of amore.
 Whatever your reasons, there’s no doubt that Rome is a pretty darn good place to start your linguistic journey.

 At the Italian language school aptly named Torre di Babele (tower of Babel), you can take a variety of courses, ranging in duration from a week to a year.
 If needed, Torre di Babele will help you find the perfect accommodation, including shared apartments and host families.
+Start dates are flexible, non-beginners can start every Monday, absolute beginners can start every second Monday.
 Start dates are flexible and non-beginners can start every Monday.
 Lessons are held in groups, but can also be scheduled individually or via Skype.
 Whether you’ve just learnt to say “ciao!’ or you’re a nearly fluent expat who wants to brush up on vocab, there is a course for you.

 Established in 1984, Torre di Babele is well located in the elegant art nouveau district close to Piazza Bologna and Rome’s Sapienza university; far enough from the touristic center but close enough to resemble an authentic Roman neighbourhood.